Our briefing on key trends in global humanitarian assistance focuses on: how much is given, who provides it, where it goes and how it is delivered.

 The majority of direct government funding for international humanitarian assistance (64%) was channelled to multilateral agencies in 2017, increasing from 60% in 2016.
 Conversely, private donors provided most (85%) of their assistance to NGOs.
 Funding to NGOs as a proportion of total international humanitarian assistance increased slightly, from 33% in 2016 to 34% in 2017.

 The Global Humanitarian Assistance Report 2019

-The Global Humanitarian Assistance Report 2019 – to be published by Development Initiatives in September – will build on this analysis, presenting the most comprehensive assessment of the complex and evolving financing landscape.
-This year’s report will contain new and detailed analysis of financing to protracted crisis situations.
+The Global Humanitarian Assistance Report 2019 (published by Development Initiatives in September) built on this analysis, presenting the most comprehensive assessment of the complex and evolving financing landscape.
+This year’s report contains new and detailed analysis of financing to protracted crisis situations.

 To hear crisis finance experts discuss current and emerging trends, view our webinar, ‘Financing trends in crisis-affected contexts: Launch of the 2019 Global Humanitarian Assistance Report’, which was took place on 2 October.
 You can find the recording and presentation slides here.